simonmichael/hledger/hledger-lib/hledger_csv.m4.md

 with that account name.

 Most often there are two postings, so you'll want to set `account1` and `account2`.
+Typically `account1` is associated with the CSV file, and is set once with a top-level assignment, while `account2` is set based on each transaction's description, and in conditional blocks.

 If a posting's account name is left unset but its amount is set (see below), a default account name will be chosen (like "expenses:unknown" or "income:unknown").